Evidence-backed briefs: stop shipping claims without citations

 A brief you can defend

-A brief I trust has this structure:
+A brief worth reviewing has this shape:

 claim -> evidence -> pattern -> scoped change -> measurable acceptance criteria.

-Evidence-backed brief template (copy/paste)
+Evidence-backed brief template

 FOCUS QUESTION: CONTEXT (1-3 lines):